 2. pH stability and handling

 Many water-soluble polymers are dependent on activation at certain pH in order to achieve the thickening effect.
-MFC is an instant viscosity modifier.
-You will see changes in the viscosity right after the MFC is added and dispersed into the product matrix.
+Cellulose fibrils is an instant viscosity modifier.
+You will see changes in the viscosity right after the fibrils are added and dispersed into the product matrix.
 At the same time, it does not need any special pH environment to thicken.

 3. Stability in high PVC coatings

-It is often said that the three dimensional network is the key to the excellent properties of MFC.
+It is often said that the three-dimensional network is the key to the excellent properties of the cellulose fibrils.
 Many coatings used for heavy duty service or for rough surfaces, struggle with a paradox: Good surface, high workability and stability, versus high PVC loading to enable this.
 One way to solve this is to use water-soluble polymers which gives good stability and application properties: However, these tend to be vulnerable to rough handling and struggle with long time stability.
 Often, the non-soluble alternatives provide a good support of stability, but affects the surface by its particle size.
-This is where the beauty of MFC comes into play.
-Its flexible three dimensional network does two things: It provides the opportunity to physically hold the pigments in place (this is important when the coating is stored), and it is flexible when applied.
+This is where the beauty of cellulose fibrils comes into play.
+Its flexible three-dimensional network does two things: It provides the opportunity to physically hold the pigments in place (this is important when the coating is stored), and it is flexible when applied.

-So if you’re up for it, MFC can provide some interesting new features for you.
-When dosing it in your formulations, start off with a very good dispersion of the MFC product into your coating matrix.
+If you’re up for it, cellulose fibrils can provide some interesting new features for you.
+When dosing it in your formulations, start off with a very good dispersion of the fibrils product into your coating matrix.
 A rule of thumb is as early as possible in the water phase, but not always:

-- It is important to introduce Exilva in the water/most polar phase, preferably in an early process step.
+- It is important to introduce the fibrils in the water/most polar phase, preferably in an early process step.

-- Exilva is a robust material and can be added in a grinding or emulsifying step
+- Cellulose fibrils is a robust material and can be added in a grinding or emulsifying step

-It is further important to disperse Exilva thoroughly (high shear) in this water (polar) phase.
+It is further important to disperse your fibrils thoroughly (high shear) in this water (polar) phase.